Blendify/blender-manual/trunk/blender_docs/manual/interface/ruler_and_protractor.rst

 .. note::

-   Editing operations can be used while the ruler is running, however tools like the knife cannot be used at the same time.
+   Editing operations can be used while the ruler is running, however, tools like the knife cannot be used at the same time.

 .. note::